Darkness4/Darkness4/README.md

 # Hi 👋, I'm Marc!

-I'm a Software DevOps engineer.
-I follow DevOps practices and develop any type of software!
-I also make games and mobile development with Android.
+I'm a DevOps software engineer.
+I follow DevOps practices and develop all kinds of software!
+I also do mobile development with Android Kotlin, and sometimes a bit of game development.

 ## 🔧 My daily tools